learn-the-web/topics/forms-cheat-sheet/index.md

         details:
           - 'Disable auto capitalization in the field.'
           - '*Non-standard: only works in iOS.*'
+      - name: '`inputmode="…"`'
+        details:
+          - 'Hint the browser to display a specific keyboard.'
+          - '`verbatim`, `numeric`, etc.'
       - name: '`list="…"`'
         details:
           - 'The `id` of an associated a `<datalist>`'